On the Complexity and Decidability of Some Problems Involving Shuffle: Comparing Shuffle on Words to s

 To obtain the following corollary, it only needs to be shown that the problem is in $\NP$, which again follows from Corollary \ref{subsetwords} and Proposition \ref{wordssubset}. \begin{corollary} It is $\NP$-complete to determine, given an $\NFA$ $M$ and words $u,v$ over an alphabet of size at least two, if $L(M) \neq u \shuffle v$. \end{corollary}

 It is known that there is a polynomial-time algorithm that, given a $\DFA$, will output two words $u$ and $v$ such that, if $L(M)$ is decomposable into the shuffle of two words, then this implies $L(M) = u \shuffle v$ \cite{Biegler2012}.
 Moreover, this algorithm runs in time $O(|u| +|v|)$, which is sublinear in the input $M$.
 This main result from \cite{Biegler2012} is as follows: \begin{proposition} Let $M$ be an acyclic, trim, non-unary $\DFA$ over $\Sigma$.
 Then we can determine words $u,v\in \Sigma^+$ such that, $L(M)$ has a shuffle decomposition into two words implies $L(M) = u \shuffle v$ is the unique decomposition.
 This can be calculated in $O(|u|+|v|)$ time. \end{proposition} However, the downside to this algorithm is that it can output two strings $u$ and $v$, when $L(M)$ is not decomposable.
 Thus, the algorithm does not check whether $L(M)$ is decomposable, but if it is, it can find the decomposition in time usually far less than the number of states of the $\DFA$.
-The decomposition also must be unique over words (this is always true when there are at least two combined letters) \cite{berstelwords}.
+The decomposition also must be unique over words (this is always true when there are at least two combined letters used in words of $L(M)$ which is the purpose of the non-unary condition in the proposition statement) \cite{berstelwords}.

 It is now shown that this result scales to $\NFA$s, while remaining polynomial time complexity.
 The algorithm in \cite{Biegler2012} scans at most $O(|u|+|v|)$ transitions and states of the $\DFA$ from initial state towards final state.
 From an $\NFA$, it becomes possible to apply the standard subset construction \cite{HU} on the $\NFA$ only by creating states and transitions for the transitions and states examined by this algorithm (thus, the $\NFA$ is never fully determinized, and only a subset of the transitions and states of the $\DFA$ are created and traversed).
 Because the algorithm essentially follows one ``main'' path from initial state to final state in the $\DFA$, the amount of work required for $\NFA$s is still polynomial.